teeparham/gemdiff/README.md

 $ gemdiff help
 ```

-### It didn't work
+### What if it didn't work?

-`gemdiff` operates on a few assumptions:
+`gemdiff` assumes a few things:

 1. The gem must have a repository on GitHub.
 If not, `gemdiff` will find nothing or a similar repository, which
 is not helpful.
+Some gems' source code is not on GitHub. `gemdiff` could support other source hosts.
+Submit a pull request!

 2. The GitHub repository must have tagged releases to show compare views.
+If you find gems that do not tag
+releases, submit an issue to the gem maintainer to tag their releases.

 3. The versions must be tagged using the standard name format of v1.2.3.
-If you find gems that do not
-tag releases, submit an issue to the gem maintainer to tag their releases.
 If you find gems that follow
 a non-standard format (such as 1.2.3), please open an issue or submit a pull request.
 See [`lib/gemdiff/outdated_gem.rb`](https://github.com/teeparham/gemdiff/blob/master/lib/gemdiff/outdated_gem.rb).